bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-automation.md

 ## Deployments, deploymentconfigs and statefulsets that are crashing constantly

-This tool looks at the restart count of pods.
-If a pod has more than 100 restarts it looks for the controlling object of the pod, be it a Deployment, DeploymentConfig, or StatefulSet.
-If the object is managed by ArgoCD then a warning email is sent asking for action to be taken.
-This is because ArgoCD will just scale it back up after the tool scaled it down.
-If not managed by ArgoCD, the object is scaled to zero replicas and an email is sent.
+The tool examines the restart count of pods, triggering a response if a pod has surpassed 100 restarts.
+It then identifies the controlling object of the pod, whether it's a Deployment, DeploymentConfig, or StatefulSet.
+In cases where the object is managed by ArgoCD, a warning email is generated, prompting necessary action, as ArgoCD may scale it back up after the tool has scaled it down.
+If the object is not managed by ArgoCD and the restart count exceeds 100, the tool scales down the replicas to zero and sends an email notification.

 ## Responding when deployments are scaled down by these tools

-Before you simply scale your pods back up, you should consider fixing the underlying issues that placed your application in one of these two groups in the first place.
+Before you scale your pods back up, make sure to fix the underlying issues that caused your application to end up in one of these two groups initially.

  If your application is crashing regularly, your technical team should investigate and fix the cause of these crashes.
 You can see the number of times your pod has restarted in the web console or via `oc get pods` to get an idea of if it is crashing a lot.

- If your application has not changed in over a year, your technical team should build a new image, which ensures that your application is able to take advantage of any security patches from the past year.
-It is highly likely your image contains Critical security vulnerabilities if it has not been updated in over a year.
+If your application hasn't been updated in over a year, your technical team should create a new image.
+This ensures that your application can benefit from any security patches released in the past year.
+It's highly probable that your image has critical security vulnerabilities if it hasn't been updated for more than a year.

  Maintaining your application is part of the [Memorandum of Understanding](https://digital.gov.bc.ca/cloud/services/private/onboard/#memorandum) that teams working on the platform agree to.
 More detailed docs on [maintaining an image](https://docs.developer.gov.bc.ca/maintain-an-application/#maintain-images) are also available.